whopavan/gfinstall/README.md

 gfinstall --local montserrat          # installs ubuntu font locally gfinstall -v                          # to check gfinstall version
 ```
-By default fonts will be installed globally (`/usr/share/fonts/`), if you want to install it only for the current user then use `-l` or `--local` flag

 ### Supported
 - Ubuntu (20.04)